Jerusalem Friday prayers sees smaller crowds amid partial coronavirus lockdown

 However on Thursday Israeli Prime Minister Benjamin Netanyahu tightened a national stay-at-home policy, saying police would enforce restrictions.
 The guidelines said that no more than 10 people should gather in one place.

-Superintendent Micky Rosenfeld, a police spokesman, said health measures were being taken in all neighbourhoods, including the Old City.
+Superintendent Micky Rosenfeld, a police spokesman, said health measures were being taken in all neighborhoods, including the Old City.

-"With the ongoing spread of the coronavirus it is critical not to have public gatherings and absolutely necessary to keep at a distance of at least 2 metres from one another," he said.
+"With the ongoing spread of the coronavirus it is critical not to have public gatherings and absolutely necessary to keep at a distance of at least 2 meters from one another," he said.

 The Israeli government has threatened to impose lockdown orders unless people observed the instructions - pointing a finger at Israel’s Arab minority and ultra-Orthodox Jewish community.